-For teams that qualify for Super Y League National Finals in December of seasonal year, there is an additional per player fee, as well as personal travel expenses, for attending
+For teams that qualify for Super Y League National Finals in December of the seasonal year, there is an additional per-player fee, as well as personal travel expenses, for attending

 Coaches will at times invite players to practice with the team, but not participate in games.
 Speak to the coaching staff about the fee for training-only players.

 Daniel Price // SYL DOC